MicrosoftDocs/power-platform/power-virtual-agents/authoring-create-edit-topics.md

 ---
-title: "TITLE"
+title: "Use topics to design a Power Virtual Agents bot conversation"
-description: "DESCRIPTION"
+description: "The authoring canvas provides an intuitive, no-code way of creating a bot that can help answer user questions, performa actions, and solve issues."
-keywords: "KEYWORDS"
+keywords: ""
-ms.date: 09/04/2019
+ms.date: 11/14/2019
 ms.service:
   - dynamics-365-ai
 ms.topic: article
 author: iaanw
 ms.author: iawilt
 manager: shellyha
-ms.custom: "VA"
+ms.custom: authoring
-ms.collection: virtualagent
+ms.collection: virtual-agent
 ---

-# Create and edit topics in your bot
+# Create and edit topics in your Power Virtual Agents bot

 In Power Virtual Agents, a topic defines a how a bot conversation plays out.